warmist/scripts/docs/item.rst

 ====

 .. dfhack-tool::
-    :summary: Perform bulk operations on items based on various properties.
+    :summary: Perform bulk operations on groups of items.
     :tags: fort productivity items

-Filter items in you fort by various properties (e.g., item type, material, wear-level, quality, ...), and perform the bulk operations forbid, dump, melt, and their inverses.
+Filter items in you fort by various properties (e.g., item type, material, wear-level, quality, ...), and perform bulk operations like forbid, dump, melt, and their inverses.
 By default, the tool does not consider artifacts.
 Outputs the number of items that matched the filters and were modified.